-Driving at night can pose extra challenges, so stay safe with our tips.
+Driving in the dark can pose extra challenges, so stay safe with our tips.

-There's no doubt that driving at night is more dangerous.
+There's no doubt that driving in the dark is more dangerous.

 A Department for Transport study revealed that although only 15% of vehicle miles are clocked between 7pm and 7am, they account for almost a third of road injuries and deaths.